Looters raiding LA cargo trains of Amazon, UPS shipments - NewsBreak

 Amazon deferred comment to law enforcement but said any customers missing a package from them should contact Amazon’s customer service to report it.

-“Amazon will look into it, try to find a solution/track the package and/or reimburse the customer for their expenses,” a statement from the company said.Former Oklahoma undersheriff indicted in federal court for allegedly hitting 3 handcuffed suspects who were allegedly not resisting arrest
+“Amazon will look into it, try to find a solution/track the package and/or reimburse the customer for their expenses,” a statement from the company said.The main reason people are skipping college in the US

 Along with increasing the number of Union Pacific special agents on patrol, the UP is also exploring additional technologies to help combat criminal activity.